mewza/mod2glsl/README.md

 Convert Amiga ProTracker MOD(and soon S3M/XM and IT) files to ShaderToy shader with visualization and note/effect overlay.<br>
 <br>
-WARNING: Do not release your shaders on ShaderToy.com I got banned already because the loading takes forever, if you want to use this, either clone it as Private or Unlisted, otherwise just build your own and do not use large MOD files or you will get banned from ShaderToy.com site like I did.
-The reason is because large MOD files take forever to load and crash Linux 3D Gfx drivers, so the users will complain and you will get banned.
-You've been warned!
+WARNING: Do not release your MOD shaders on ShaderToy.com if the MOD is large and takes a long time to load - I recently got banned because I was posting all my fancy MODs all proud that I made them load into 64k stack, but the admin didn't take it lightly.
+If you want to use this, either clone it as Private or Unlisted, otherwise just build your own and do not use large MOD files.
+The reason is because large MOD files take forever to load in embedded mode and crash Linux 3D Gfx drivers, so the users will complain and you will get banned.
+You've been warned!<br>
 <br>
+There is however an option to embed MOD file into PNG and load it from there very quickly, however, the ShaderToy.com site does not let you upload custom textures.
+I did propose to them a simple solution, for established contributors to the site offer that possibility and still run it through a simple automated approval process that checks image for nafarious content.
+Well, if you feel like writing an email to support this proposal please email to: <info@shadertoy.com> and just copy paste the paragraph.
+That would be the only possibility if enough people ask them for this feature, then, embedding MOD into PNG and uploading it to the site with the local reference would make things a LOT simplier, make loading instant and not crash the poorly written Linux 3d gfx drivers, it is happening because of 64K stack space limit, when it reaches near that level, some drivers store some internal variables in that space which they shouldn't and it causes gfx driver to crash.
+By the standdard imposed by WebGL and ANGLE the stack of 64k of allocation of local variables and arrays must be respected, but apparently Linux 3D gfx driver developers don't know this, or ignore it.<br>
 <br>
 <h4><code>NEW in v1.37</code></h4>
        • CombFilter Reverb<br>